Reviews You Can Rely On

 Alpine Touring Boots

 This category of boots is specifically for people who want to get out into the backcountry, climbing up and skiing down mountains on an alpine touring setup.
-These boots are meant to be lightweight and have very flexible walk modes.
-Often performance takes a back seat with these boots because they have been stripped-down for greater mobility and weight savings.
-We did not test any alpine touring boots in this review.
+These boots are meant to be lightweight and include a walk mode for an increased range of motion.
+Often, performance takes a back seat with these boots because they have been stripped down for greater mobility and weight savings.
+Although we did not test any alpine touring boots in this review, we have an in-depth review dedicated to backcountry ski boots.

 Sizing and Fitting